 - A PSU.

-- An SD card with up to date with Raspbian Stretch Lite installed, you can download Raspbian Lite from here and load it onto the card as described in the linked installation guide.
+- An SD card with up to date with Raspbian Buster Lite installed, you can download Raspbian Lite from here and load it onto the card as described in the linked installation guide.

 - A PC on the network to connect to the Pi with an ssh client.
 This is available by default on most Linux operating systems.
 For Windows you may need to install PuTTY, though I see that Windows 10 may now have an ssh client built in.

 First Steps, initial configuration using wired ethernet connection

 - If you want to do the initial configuration using a wired ethernet connection then after burning the SD card create a file called ssh on the boot partition in order to enable ssh.
 You should be able to do this using the file manager on your PC as the boot partition is FAT format and can be accessed from any operating system.

 - Connect the pi to your network using an ethernet cable.